GeniusesOfSymfony/DoctrineQueryBuilder/README.md

 Use your own QueryBuilder inside repository
 --------------------------------------------

-Add the following method to override the createBuilder of the `EntityRepository` provided by doctrine.
+Add the following method to load your QueryBuilder (**NOTE:** You can also override createQueryBuilder method, but I would not recommend).

 ```php
 use Doctrine\ORM\EntityRepository;